The essential sire of stakes-winning 2YOs

 Little Black Dress, seen here as an Arrowfield yearling, is Snitzel’s 17th individual stakeswinner in 2024/25.
 (PHOTO: Georgie Lomax)

 Little Black Dress is the 4th winner bred by Arrowfield from Star Fashion (by Street Cry), who won the Ladies’ Day Vase G3 and placed in the Australasian Oaks G1 and Edward Manifold S. G2.
-Offered in the Stud’s Inglis Easter 2024 draft, she was purchased for $240,000 by Go Racing & Blandford Bloodstock.
+Offered in the Stud’s Inglis Easter 2024 draft, Little Black Dress was purchased for $240,000 by Go Racing & Blandford Bloodstock.

 The Redoute’s Choice sons/Street Cry daughters combination has now produced 10 stakeswinners (including Group 1 winners Farnan & Treasurethe Moment) from only 57 runners.